heapsofjoy/cfl-converter/README.md

 # CFL Converter
 THIS IS JUST A BAD FORK OF https://github.com/dhkatz/cfl-converter

-# HOW TO USE THE RUN.BAT
-you need to make a folder structure like this ROOT FOLDER\DO NOT DELETE\7z\ and place all the contents of the 7zip exe in it

-root folder can be named whatever but the run.bat needs to be in the root folder

 all I did was make it count up from 1 to whatever url 404's instead of down from 100 and added parallel downloading (nvm couldnt get parallel downloading working lol) to make it MUCH FASTER

 [![Build Status](https://travis-ci.com/dhkatz/cfl-converter.svg?branch=master)](https://travis-ci.com/dhkatz/cfl-converter) [![npm version](https://badge.fury.io/js/cfl-converter.svg)](https://badge.fury.io/js/cfl-converter)